sutgeorge/Audio-Super-Resolution/README.md

  - [X] Find a way to gather data

+ - [X] Write the introduction section

- - [ ] Write the introduction section
+ - [ ] Write the data generator scripts (obtaining the low-res/high-res pairs of audio clips)